R-V-library/Wallpaper_script/README.md

 > `sudo nano .bashrc `

-Add path to script in file e.g.
+Add path to script in .bashrc file e.g.
 > `/home/pi/Documents/Wallpaper_script/Wallpaper.sh`

 Reboot the system for the changes to take effect.

 ### Notes